janko/uppy-s3_multipart/README.md

 UPPY_S3_MULTIPART_APP = Uppy::S3Multipart::App.new(bucket: bucket)
 ```

-and mount it in your app in the same way:
+You can mount it inside your main app in the same way:

 ```rb
 # Rails (config/routes.rb)